Quarter-a-Pencil Salesman

 a female professor teaching her students

-Time and Money Management
+Money and Time Management

 To sell something, a student most likely has to buy or make something.
 A business needs to make more money than it costs to run it; this is part of money management.
 All money must be calculated and logged, or a student may assume they’ve made a profit when they really haven’t.